GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E03_MythTrack.md

 Carol, can yuou tell smile from a "Pirate Lady" as Helen?
 Did they get you to trade Helen for ghosts?
 Carol is your house a lead role in a cage?
 Are you performing for the Hive Mind, in your leading role?
+What did you find in your 4.5 unpublished book that wasn't already waiting to be found in Finnegans Wake?
+The *same old* nightmare fears of Humanity.

 "Wish You Were Here - Pink Floyd (Acoustic cover by Emily Linge)"
 https://www.youtube.com/watch?v=ncaCLOHd90o

+&nbsp;